 With the kind personal support of His Serene Highness, Prince Albert II of Monaco, who also acts as the foundation’s honorary president, the foundation is especially interested in spreading the universal message of one of the purest of humankind’s sports, regardless of race, religion, colour or country of origin.

-All Foundation projects and programmes are administered by an Executive Committee and an 11-member Council whose decisions are implemented by a secretariat located in Monaco.
+All foundation projects and programmes are administered by an Executive Committee and an 11-member Council whose decisions are implemented by a secretariat located in Monaco.
 The IAF Council for the period 2014 – 2017 is composed by:

-- Hon.
-President: HSH Prince Albert II of Monaco
+- Honorary President: HSH Prince Albert II of Monaco